semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 | billing | monorepo-billing-prod | monorepo-billing-prod.herokuapp.com |
 | ui      | monorepo-ui-prod      | monorepo-ui-prod.herokuapp.com      |

-Since Heroku only allows one global name per application, you may have to experiment a bit until you find three free ones to use.
-As long as you keep the URLs and services sorted out, any name  works.
+Since Heroku only allows **one global name per application**, you may have to experiment a bit until you find three free ones to use.
+As long as you keep the URLs and services sorted out, you should be fine.

 The order in which we deploy the applications for the first time matters.
 The UI service must go last because it depends on Billing and Users, as you can see below.

 ![](./figures/04-service-dependency.png)

-## 3.4 Preparing the services for deployment
+### 3.3.2 Preparing the services for deployment

 We need to add a `Procfile` for each service, which tells what command starts the application.